 Higashiyama Hanatoro also features a range of free entertainment.
 Geisha dance for dedication at Yasaka Shrine, taking the stage at Kagura Hall with their gorgeous dancing.
 There’s also live music and performances by children’s groups in Maruyama Park and along the streets.

 Kiyomizudera even had a mascot out posing for photos (above), so you know it’s a big deal.

 In Maruyama Park, a flower arrangement competition is held with the cooperation of Kyoto Ikebana Association.
 The results of this competition are on display in various spots along the lantern path, and some are quite stunning and innovative.

 There were also several large designs made of stained glass (or faux-stained glass) that looked almost like parade floats.
 I didn’t see any information about why these were there, but they were pretty cool.
 Across from them, there was a line of vendors selling street foods.

-Last year, we also attended Arashiyama Hanatoro, which occurred from December 8 until 17.
-If historic trends hold, this year’s Arashiyama dates will be December 7 through December 16, 2018.
+We’ve also attended Arashiyama Hanatoro several times.
+If historic trends hold, this year’s Arashiyama dates will be December 7 through December 16.
 (While we’re pretty confident of those dates, you should check the official Kyoto Hanatoro website closer to your travel dates to ensure their accuracy.)